theundeadmonk/dotfiles/README.md

 ## Installation

 Thanks to Dotbot it's very easy to use this repository.
 Simple clone this repo and execute the install script (you need Python 2/3 installed in your system):
+Cd into the directory and do the following:

 ```
   $ ./install
+  $ Enter YAML file(s) to run, to use default press RETURN:
 ```

+By default, if you do not enter anything it will run the default.conf.yml file.
+If you have multiple yaml files for different setups you can choose that yaml file to execute.
+You are also able to pass in as many yaml files you want though I would caution this.

 Of course you can simple copy/symlink which config file that you want.
 But if you do that, you're on your own (e.g. managing updates).